James Henry (ice hockey): Professional

 Henry spent two seasons with the Stockton Thunder of the ECHL (2013–15); Henry followed the organization when it moved to Glens Falls, NY, for the 2016 season.
 Henry played for the Adirondack Thunder of the ECHL for 5 seasons, serving as the team's Captain from 2018–20, where he is the franchise's all-time points, assists, games played, single-season assists, and single-season points leader.
 Henry was invited to the 2016-17 ECHL All-Star Game and received the ECHL Community Service Award 2018-19.

 In April 2022, Henry was inducted into the Adirondack Hockey Hall of Fame's 2022 Class alongside Claude Loiselle, and Mike Kane.

 Coaching career

 In the summer of 2021, Henry was named as the first head coach of the Binghamton Black Bears of the Federal Professional Hockey League before resigning to accept a position as the Reading Royals assistant coach.

 Henry served as the Reading Royals assistant coach under head coach Kirk Macdonald 2021–22.
 In 2022, MacDonald left his position and Henry was promoted to the head coach and director of hockey operations for the 2022–23 season.

+Henry's introductory season as head coach concluded with a second-round exit from playoffs; the team finished the regular season 2nd in the North division.
+After a successful first season, Henry and the Royals parted ways on January 29th, 2024.
+The Royals were 5 points out of a playoff spot at the time.

+On April 7th, 2024, Team Maryland announced they hired Henry as the U16 Head Coach and Midget Director.
+In addition to those duties, he is a scout for the Black Bear Sports Group (BBSG) owned Youngstown Phantoms (USHL).

 Personal

-Henry and his wife, Ashley, live in the Reading, PA area with their child, Tillie.
+Henry and his wife, Ashley, live in the Reading, PA area with their children, Tillie and Jordy.